 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the shower room comprise a white suite of wc, wash hand basin and shower cabinet with electric shower.
+Sanitary fittings in the bathroom comprise a white suite of wc, wash hand basin and bath with electric shower over.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas fired central heating boiler located within a first floor bedroom.
+There is an 'Ariston' wall mounted gas fired central heating boiler located within the kitchen.
 This serves water filled radiators throughout the property and also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewerage system.
+Drainage is assumed to be to the main public sewage system.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with legislation.
-Purchasers should satisfy themselves in this regard.
-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
-Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Smoke alarms are untested and I am unable to confirm if these interlinked and comply with legislation.
+Legislation by the Scottish Government, which took effect from appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+There is evidence of a burglar alarm and CCTV system having been installed.